Decay channels for double extremal black holes in four dimensions: Extremality and attractors

 \subsection{Attractor equations}

-It is clear from the above that the moduli $t^a(\tau)$ are non-trivial functions of $\tau$.
+The determination of the attractor values of the moduli at the horizon, $\lim_{\tau\to \infty} t^a(\tau)$, is an important problem since these are necessary for the evaluation of the mass and entropy of double extremal black holes.
 Already for the linear BPS equations (\ref{lineareqs}), this is in general a hard and non-trivial question \cite{Shmakova:1996nz} with interesting links to arithmetic geometry \cite{Moore:1998pn, Candelas:2019llw, Bonisch:2022mgw}.
 Recently, techniques have also been developed to include non-perturbative genus 0 instanton contributions \cite{Candelas:2021mwz}.
 In the non-BPS case, Eq. (\ref{eoms}) demonstrates that the values at the horizon $t^a(\infty)$ minimize the effective potential \cite{Goldstein:2005hq, Tripathy:2005qp, Kallosh:2006bt}.
 Therefore, in order to find the attractor solutions we are interested in solving the equations

 The BPS attractors minimise the central charge such that $\nabla_A W=0$, while the non-BPS attractors are the solutions to the above equations with $\nabla_A W\neq 0$.
 For the BPS attractor equation, $\nabla_A W=0$ (\ref{Wcov}), we use that